hashicorp/design-system/website/docs/components/toast/partials/guidelines/guidelines.md

 Use [Standalone Links](/components/link/standalone) when an action takes the user to a new destination (URL).
 Follow the Standalone Link [usage guidelines](https://helios.hashicorp.design/components/link/standalone) to determine what variant to use.

+We recommend using the secondary standalone link to maintain visual hierarchy and avoid competing prominence when used with the secondary button.

 <Hds::Toast @color="neutral" @onDismiss={{this.noop}} as |T|>
   <T.Title>Links in Toasts</T.Title>
   <T.Description>Lorem ipsum dolar sit amet, consecteu adipiscig elit null dignissim felis.</T.Description>